 Instructions

-- Meanwhile, in small bowl, combine mayonnaise, ketchup, relish, sugar, lemon juice, onion, Worcestershire sauce, hot sauce, salt, and pepper.
+- Add to this the granulated sugar, lemon juice, dried minced onion, Worcestershire sauce, hot sauce, kosher salt, and freshly ground black pepper.
 Mix to thoroughly combine.
-Stir in egg.
-Serve over your favorite lettuce salad.
-Serves 10

 I'm looking forward to trying the Thousand Island Dressing recipe.
 Thanks for sharing it.